The Case for the Breast Center

 Cooley Dickinson Hospital has a long tradition of working hard not only to meet the health care needs of the communities we serve, but to offer a standard of health care that exceeds people’s expectations of a mid-size community hospital.

-Continuing in this tradition, the new Breast Center at Cooley Dickinson, opening in mid-2017, will bring together cutting edge diagnostic capabilities and our dedicated, highly accomplished staff into a single, attractive, easily navigable, patient-centered environment where clients receive consistent, timely, and high-quality health care across the breast care continuum.
+Continuing in this tradition, the new Breast Center at Cooley Dickinson, opening in July 2017, will bring together cutting edge diagnostic capabilities and our dedicated, highly accomplished staff into a single, attractive, easily navigable, patient-centered environment where clients receive consistent, timely, and high-quality health care across the breast care continuum.
 The Center will provide a multidisciplinary approach to breast health and breast care for all patients, with comprehensive services including breast exam, breast screening, diagnostic breast imaging, biopsy and wire localization, ultrasound, and bone density.

 According to the Centers for Disease Control and Prevention, breast cancer is the most common cancer among women in the United States, aside from some kinds of skin cancer.
 Breast cancer death rates among women are higher than those for any other cancer, except lung cancer.
 Approximately one in eight American women (about 12%) will develop invasive breast cancer over the course of her lifetime.
 Among men, the lifetime risk of breast cancer is about 1 in 1,000.
 According to the Massachusetts Cancer Registry, the incidence levels of breast cancer in Hampshire County are actually higher than that in the overall state of Massachusetts.